Jan. 6 panel sets contempt vote for former DOJ official

 Clark’s case could be more complicated since he did appear for his deposition and, unlike Bannon, was a Trump administration official on Jan.
 6. Trump has sued to block the committee’s work and has attempted to assert executive privilege over documents and interviews, arguing that his conversations and actions at the time should be shielded from public view.

-In a somewhat similar case, the Justice Department in 2015 declined to prosecute former IRS official Lois Lerner on contempt of Congress charges after Lerner delivered an opening statement at a hearing but then repeatedly declined to answer questions from lawmakers, citing her Fifth Amendment right to not incriminate herself.
+In a somewhat similar case, the Justice Department in 2015 declined to prosecute former IRS official Lois Lerner on contempt of Congress charges.
+Lerner delivered an opening statement at a congressional hearing in which she denied any wrongdoing, but then refused to answer questions from lawmakers, citing her Fifth Amendment right to not incriminate herself.

-This time, though, the Justice Department is considering the charges against a former administration official, not a current official.
-With little precedent to go on, it’s unclear what the department will do.
+With little precedent to go on, it’s unclear what the department would do in Clark’s case.

 After Clark refused to answer questions, Thompson said it was “astounding that someone who so recently held a position of public trust to uphold the Constitution would now hide behind vague claims of privilege by a former President, refuse to answer questions about an attack on our democracy, and continue an assault on the rule of law.”